John 15:7 (KJV) 7 "If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you."

 Mark 11:24 (KJV) 24 "Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them."

-On this page I try to respond to common questions concerning prayer.
+Many people pray fervently and expectantly, but are often disappointed because God either doesn't answer their prayers immediately, or not at all.
+As a result there are many questions on this subject.
+I believe the Bible gives answers to all of the questions.
+Accordingly, on this page I try to respond to common questions concerning prayer.
 A short answer is provided on this page.
-If you click on the underlined link you will come to a more complete and resourced answer.—Dan
+If you click on the underlined link you will come to a more complete and resourced answer.
+If you still have questions, you can write me.—Dan

 No!
 God wants us to talk with him in simple and easily understood terms.